strindberg/emacsj/README.md

 - `alt-p`: browse backward in the list of previous Search/replace (of the current type).
 - `alt-n`: browse forward in the list of previous Search/replace (of the current type).

+Note that the keybindings above are only active while using Search/replace, i.e. they do not clash with other commands having the same key binding outside Search/replace.
 The keybindings `y`, `n`, `!`, and `.` are non-configurable.

-Search/replace text uses smart case, such that the search will be performed without case sensitivity if the whole search string and the whole replacement string is lower case characters, but switch to case-sensitive search if the search string or replace string contains one or more capital letters.
+Search/replace text uses smart case, such that the search will be performed without case sensitivity if the whole search string and the whole replacement string consist of lower case characters, but switch to case-sensitive search if the search string or replace string contains one or more capital letters.
 If you need to search and replace two lower case strings, and not match upper case letters, use regexp
 Search/replace which is always case-sensitive.

-Isearch works with multiple carets.

 ## Word Movement